-The Women's Economic Empowerment Program Intern will assist the Financial Coach in working one on one with immigrant members of the community, including refugees, asylees and Central American Minors to broaden knowledge in Financial Literacy and empower women in the Los Angeles area to take control of their personal and family finances.
+The Financial Coaching Intern will assist the Financial Coach in working one on one with immigrant members of the community, including refugees, asylees and Unaccompanied Minors to broaden knowledge in Financial Literacy and empower immigrant women, children and families in the Los Angeles area to take control of their personal and family finances.

 - Fluency in Spanish is highly desired